Placental Abruption – Symptoms, Diagnosis, Treatment And Risks

-- Grade 1: Amount of vaginal bleeding is less.
+Grade 1: The amount of vaginal bleeding is less.
 No significant uterine contraction.
 No blood pressure variation.
 Normal fetal heart rate.
 In this case, placental abruption is only diagnosed after delivery when clotted blood is found behind the placenta

 How Can Placental Abruption Be Treated?

 Once separated, reattachment of the placenta is impossible.
-When a mother is diagnosed with placental abruption the treatment options rely on the circumstances such as:
+When a mother is diagnosed with placental abruption, the treatment options rely on circumstances such as:

 Placental Abruption When The Baby Is Not Close To Full Term

-If mother and baby are fine and the abruption is mild the doctor suggests hospitalization for close monitoring.
-After he is convinced that the bleeding is stopped and the baby is stable he may send the mother home and advice for strict bed rest for the rest of the pregnancy.
-If the bleeding doesn’t stop he will hospitalize the mother and closely monitor the health variation of mother and child.
+If mother and baby are fine and the abruption is mild, the doctor suggests hospitalization for close monitoring.
+After he is convinced that the bleeding is stopped and the baby is stable, he may send the mother home and advice for strict bed rest for the rest of the pregnancy.
+If the bleeding doesn’t stop, he will hospitalize the mother and closely monitor the health variation of mother and child.
 He will prescribe medicines to speed up the child’s lung development foreseeing a preterm birth.
-He won’t suggest on induced delivery at this circumstances because the baby will grow inside the womb more safely.
+He won’t suggest induced delivery at these circumstances because the baby will grow inside the womb more safely.

 Placental Abruption When The Baby Is Close To Full Term

-When the baby is close to full term the doctor suggests for an early delivery when the mother is diagnosed with placental abruption as the child attained the adequate development and an early delivery reduces the risks further complication.
+When the baby is close to full term, the doctor suggests an early delivery when the mother is diagnosed with placental abruption as the child attained adequate development.
+An early delivery reduces the risks of further complications.
 The doctor may go for a closely monitored vaginal delivery by inducing pain if the rupture is mild.
 He will go for an immediate C-section if the abruption progresses significantly and the bleeding changes to moderate or severe.
 At this grade of placental abruption, immediate delivery is the only option to minimize the complications.

 Your doctor will weigh up the risk of worsening abruption against the risk of premature birth.
 Trust your doctor and go according to his plan.